ropensci/rcites/paper/paper.md

 # The ``citesr`` R package

-With ``citesr`` we provide an R client to the Species+/CITES Checklist API, in other words a R package that gives access to the Speciesplus database.
+With ``citesr``, we provide an R client to the Species+/CITES Checklist API, giving access to the Speciesplus database.
 We provide functions to:

 1. access the Speciesplus taxon concept, and thereafter